Gregfr3D/ArmaReforgerNightVision/README.md

 # Credits

-The GPNVG have been made by Iulian_Dobrogeanu.
+The GPNVG model have been made by Iulian_Dobrogeanu.
 You can find them here : https://skfb.ly/orJHu

 Thanks to Bearcore for his help on some scripts.